QuartermindGames/ape/docs/coding_standards.md

-# APE Tech Coding Standards
+# ApeTech Coding Standards

-This engine and its libraries are primarily written in C, with some external components in C++.
+This engine and its libraries are primarily written in C23, with some external components in C++.
 These rules apply to everything except for any third-party libraries, and the [kernel](../src/kernel), which each will have their own code style.

 Fundamentally, the style to be followed is the same as GTK, which can be found [here](https://developer.gnome.org/documentation/guidelines/programming/coding-style.html).